 Health Indicator Report of Diabetes Prevalence

-Three years of data (2018-2020) were combined to obtain reliable estimates.
-Prevalence of diabetes is especially high for members of the Pacific Islander and American Indian populations.
+Two years of data (2020-2021) were combined to obtain reliable estimates.
+Prevalence of diabetes is especially high for people who identify as American Indian/Native Alaska, Black, and Pacific Islander.
 It is important to note that these rates are age-adjusted, meaning that rates are artificially compared as though the age distribution for all populations were the same.

 Notes"Don't know" and "Refused" responses were eliminated from the denominator.
 In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
 Data has been updated from 2011 onward in all chart views to reflect this change. [[br]][[br]]Age-adjusted to U.S. 2000 standard population based on 3 age groups: 18-34, 35-49, and 50+.